indiefan/nodebot/README.md

 #TODO

-1. Add Support for RPC and HTTP command plugins
+* Add Support for RPC and HTTP command plugins
-2. Add "Owner" config option and bot property
-3. Add Command to load new module dynamically
-4. Add more plugins
+* Add more plugins
-5. Add option for plugins to not auto-load from the plugins folder
-6. Add some basic plugin validation that ensures we get a String name, Regex regex, and Function callback
+* Add some basic plugin validation that ensures we get a String name, Regex regex, and Function callback
-7. Add built in list and man/help commands that list loaded plugins and that print help messages from plugins
+* Add built in list and man/help commands that list loaded plugins and that print help messages from plugins
-8. Add a concept of scope for plugins (public room, pm, nick mention, etc.)
+* Add a concept of scope for plugins (public room, pm, nick mention, etc.)
-9. Add an optional property to plugins that wish to disallow hot-reloading (maybe they perform a require of their own) and check this befor reloading the module
-10. Catch runtime exceptions with fs file calls and handle them so the bot doesn't crash
-11. Implement strategy for handling subfolders inside of plugins directory (incase plugins are included as git submodules or something along those lines)
+* Implement strategy for handling subfolders inside of plugins directory (incase plugins are included as git submodules or something along those lines) and ignoring non .js files